Incident Management

 Step 3: Investigation and Analysis

-To maintain smooth operations and workplace safety, known risks and hazards are kept in check by implementing controls that either eliminate the possibility of occurrence of incidents or mitigate their impact.
-If an incident does occur and it happens to be moderately impactful to the business or severe in nature, an investigation is required to gather more information that will be analyzed in order to get to the root cause of the incident and come up with better controls to be implemented.
+To maintain smooth operations and workplace safety, businesses should implement controls that either eliminate the possibility of incidents occurring or mitigate their impact.
+If an incident does happen and it’s moderately impactful to the business or severe in nature, an investigation is required to gather more information that will be analyzed to get to the root cause of the incident and come up with better controls to implement.

-Conducting a root cause analysis or following the CAPA process can help uncover possible safety gaps and get to the primary cause of an incident and implement more proactive controls.
+Conducting a root cause analysis or following the CAPA process can help uncover possible safety gaps, get to the primary cause of an incident, and implement more proactive controls.

 Step 4: Incident Closure